She went on to study English at university (where there was still a lot of running and

 She also loves to travel.
 Some of her most memorable trips include visiting the foothills of the Himalayas, Machu Picchu and Angkor Wat.
 She once drove around Australia, where she threw herself off a dive boat and into the magnificent Great Barrier Reef.
 She was blown away by the dazzling new world below.
-Following this, Evelyn learned to dive properly in the Atlantic Ocean one winter because she couldn’t wait for the summer.
-She finds the sea magical and is fascinated by narwhals, manatees and the hosts of crazy looking creatures in the deep.
+Following this, Evelyn learned to dive properly in the Atlantic Ocean one winter, because she couldn’t wait for the summer.
+She loves the sea and is fascinated by narwhals, manatees and the hosts of crazy looking creatures in the deep.

 Saddened by the amount of plastic waste she saw in the ocean one day, Evelyn was inspired to write Captain Green and the Plastic Scene.
 She dreams about clean oceans and contented sea creatures.
 Her next book, Captain Green and the Tree Machine (releasing 2021), was inspired after seeing vast areas of ancient rain forest destroyed.
 She hopes readers will be inspired to plant trees to help keep our planet green.

-Follow her on Facebook, Twitter or Instagram.
+Follow Evelyn on Facebook, Twitter or Instagram.

 Evelyn Bookless grew up on a farm in the West of Ireland.
 She spent her time playing in the trees with her siblings, making up games and stories, and generally being fairly good.